Pain · Procurement

 Rebuild the template.
 Rebuild past performance.
 Brief the BD seat.

 Stage two: rebuild the US RFP response template.
-Build the cover sheet, the executive summary, the FAR compliance matrix, the past-performance table, the BABA and Buy American statement template, the CMMC and DFARS posture statements where applicable, and the price-volume worksheet.
+Build the cover sheet, the executive summary, the FAR compliance matrix, the past-performance matrix, the BABA and Buy American statement template, the CMMC and DFARS posture statements where applicable, and the price-volume worksheet.
 Reformat the existing German reference list into US past-performance entries, naming US points of contact where they exist and naming European points of contact openly where they are the only contact.
 Reference the underlying definitions: FAR, DFARS, SAM.gov registration, NAICS code, GSA Schedule, CMMC.

 Stage three: brief the BD seat on the new architecture.
 Replace the existing template across the US BD team.
 Train the proposal writers on the FAR cross-reference discipline and the past-performance format.
 Stand up the SAM.gov registration if not already in place, confirm the NAICS code, decide on the GSA Schedule application timeline, and document the BABA position by product line.
 The BD seat now responds to round one with a document that passes the checklist.